The Marriott School of Business follows BYU’s scholarship policies with few changes or exceptions.

 - A scholarship will automatically appear on a student’s tuition billing statement once they register for the minimum number of credits required.
 The scholarship will credit toward tuition charges.

 - If students do not maintain the required credit hours, their entire award will be cancelled.
 They will then be responsible to pay all tuition charges and late fees.

 - If money from scholarships exceeds tuition and fees, the excess amount will be deposited in their personal checking account if they have authorized direct deposit, otherwise the refund will be mailed as a check to the student’s mailing address on myBYU.
 This also applies to mid-semester awards made after tuition has been paid.

-The Marriott School has a desire to help as many students as possible.
-Scholarships received from other sources, including BYU scholarships, will be considered and may affect the amount of an award given by the Marriott School.
+BYU Marriott has a desire to help as many students as possible.
+Scholarships received from other sources, including BYU scholarships, will be considered and may affect the amount of an award given by BYU Marriott.
 Scholarship amounts vary.

 Exceptions and Petitions